Guided fertility treatment in Thailand

 Common Questions About Ovarian Reserve Testing

-Everything you need to know before your procedure
+Everything you need to know before your assessment

-Just 1–2 days.
-The blood test and ultrasound are completed in a single appointment, and results are typically available within 24–48 hours for your follow-up consultation.
+Just one to two days.
+The blood test and ultrasound are completed in a single appointment, with results available within 24–48 hours for your follow-up consultation.

-Anti-Müllerian hormone (AMH) is produced by the small follicles in your ovaries.
-The level in your blood reflects the size of your remaining egg pool.
-It is the most reliable blood-based marker of ovarian reserve and is used by fertility specialists worldwide to assess egg supply, predict response to IVF stimulation, and guide treatment decisions.
+Anti-Mullerian hormone is produced by the small follicles in your ovaries.
+Its blood level reflects the size of your remaining egg pool.
+It is the most reliable blood-based ovarian reserve marker and is used worldwide to assess egg supply, predict IVF response, and guide treatment decisions.

-AMH levels vary by age and between individuals.
-As a general guide, levels above 1.0 ng/mL (or 7.0 pmol/L) are typically considered within the normal range for reproductive-age women.
-Levels below this may suggest a diminished reserve, while very high levels can be associated with polycystic ovary syndrome (PCOS).
-Your specialist will interpret your result in the context of your age — what is normal for a 25-year-old is different from what is normal for a 40-year-old.
+AMH levels vary by age.
+As a guide, levels above 1.0 ng/mL are typically within normal range for reproductive-age women.
+Levels below this may suggest diminished reserve, while very high levels can be associated with PCOS.
+What is normal for a 25-year-old differs from what is normal at 40.

 Yes.
-Unlike FSH and oestradiol, AMH remains relatively stable throughout the menstrual cycle, so it can be drawn at any time.
-This makes scheduling straightforward — you don't need to align your appointment with a specific cycle day.
+Unlike FSH and oestradiol, AMH remains relatively stable throughout the menstrual cycle.
+You do not need to align your appointment with a specific cycle day.

 Ready to Get Started?